replicatedhq/replicated-docs/docs/enterprise/snapshots-restoring-full.md

     [View a larger image](/images/full-snapshot-tab.png)

-1. Click the **Restore from this backup** icon for the snapshot that you want to restore.
+1. Click the **Restore from this backup** icon (the circular blue arrows) for the backup that you want to restore.

-1. In the Restore from backup dialog, select **Partial restore**.
+1. In the **Restore from backup** dialog, select **Partial restore**.

     ![Restore Full Snapshot dialog](/images/restore-backup-dialog.png)

     :::note
-    You can also get the commands to do a full restore or to restore the admin console only from this dialog.
+    You can also get the CLI commands for full restores or admin console only restores from this dialog.
     :::

-1. In the list of available backups at the bottom of the dialog, enter the application slug in the **App Name** next to the snapshot that you want to restore.
+1. In the list of available backups at the bottom of the dialog, enter the application slug in the **App Name** next to the backup that you want to restore.

 1. Click **Confirm and restore**.

 ### Use a Partial Backup to do a Partial Restore

-To do a partial restore from a partial backup in the admin console:
+To use a partial backup to do a partial restore in the admin console:

 1. Select **Partial Snapshots (Application)** from the Snapshots tab.